flexion-unity/OpenAIFOL/3D-Print/README.md

 ## OpenAIFOL 3D-Print
 OpenAIFOL 3D-Print is optimized for printing.
 The dimensions are 21.5cm x 31.5cm x 13.5cm and consists of several hundred pieces if you want to print the room, worker arm and the robot.

+## Download STL
+To download all the STL objects in a ZIP file, go to the project root and use the clone function, or download [the master branch ZIP file](https://github.com/flexion-unity/OpenAIFOL/archive/master.zip).

 ## 3D printing instructions
 Currently there are no step by step assembly instructions available yet.
 If you want to build your own AIFOL diorama, use the provided photos on the [project website](https://openaifol.flexion.io) as a reference.
 Printable parts are categorized by object and filament color is part of the filename.
 Some parts have to be printed more than once.